petershin/liferay-learn/docs/courses/latest/en/web-site-manager/creating-pages/adding-the-home-page.md

 1. Set an image as the banner's background. *Background* is a property for each container element's configuration.
 Click _Banner Container_ in the browser sidebar.

-1. Open the _Styles_ menu in the right sidebar, and set the *Background Image* to `banner-image.jpg`.
+1. Open the _Styles_ menu in the right sidebar, and set the *Background Image* to `clarity-banner-image`.

 1. Change the text on the page by double clicking the element to edit: